0xTim/0xTim/README.md

 ### Hi there 👋

+I'm Tim and spend most of my time working on server-side Swift!
+I'm a moderator and maintainer of the [Vapor](https://github.com/vapor/) framework, the server-side Swift Team Lead for [raywenderlich.com](https://www.raywenderlich.com) and provide consultancy and training through my company, [Broken Hands](https://www.brokenhands.io)!

+You can find more about me on [my website](https://www.timc.dev) and I'm sporadically active on Twitter at [@0xTim](https://twitter.com/0xTim).
+If you like what I do and want to support me, you can even [sponsor me on GitHub 🎉](https://github.com/sponsors/0xTim)

+If you want to get in touch, you can send me a message on Twitter or email me at tim@brokenhands.io

 <!--
 **0xTim/0xTim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.